Mexican-American War: Definition, Causes, Significance, & Outcome

 Essentially the war saw a very aggressive and territory-hungry United States face off against an ill-prepared Mexican force.
 The commander in chief of the U.S. at the time was President James K. Polk, a Manifest Destiny enthusiast who was determined to realize America’s westward expansion to the Pacific Ocean at all cost.

 Leading the U.S. on the field of battle was the astute general Zachary Taylor (later 12th president of the U.S.).
-At the end of the war, the U.S.’s superior armed forces claimed large Mexican territories (estimated at more than 500,000 square miles or 1,300,000 square km) all the way from the Southwest to Pacific coast lines.
+At the end of the war, the U.S.’s superior armed forces claimed large Mexican territories.
+The territory annexed was estimated at more than 520,000 square miles (1,300,000 square km), spanning all the way from the Southwest to Pacific coast lines.

 What was the Mexican-American War, and how long did it last?

-The Mexican-American War was border skirmish between the United States and Mexico that spiraled into a full-blown out war between April 1846 and February 1848.
+The Mexican-American War began as a border skirmish between the United States and Mexico that spiraled into a full-blown out war between April 1846 and February 1848.

 The war was clearly fueled by the expansionist policies – which were underpinned by the Manifest Destiny – of then-U.S. President James K. Polk.
 Having secured an emphatic win over Mexico, the U.S. helped itself to additional 500,000 square miles of territories.
 In exchange of the territory, which went all the way from the Rio Grande to the Pacific Ocean, Mexico was compensated with a meagre $15 million.

 The Mexican-American War was a classic case of a superior nation bullying a weaker nation into utter submission.
 This point is reflected in U.S. general and later 17th President of the United States U.S. Grant’s assertion that the war was “one of the most unjust ever waged by a stronger against a weaker nation”.